Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Analytical Method

 Substituting the initial state (\ref{eq:basic state}) into Eq. (\ref{eq:yuds rep}), performing the integrals over $\vec{\lambda}$, and taking the limit at asymptotic time $t\rightarrow \infty$, we obtain the $S$-matrix element in the sector $y_1 > y_2 > \cdots > y_n$ as given by~\cite{Yuds1985}:

 where $\xi_j=x_j+t$ is the light cone coordinates.
 The ``long $\theta$'' function becomes 1 if the input inequality is true, elsewhere it is zero.
-The sum above is performed over all the ordered sets $P$, as the permutations of integers $\{1,2,\dots,n\}$, constrained by the condition $\{P_j\geq j-1,j=2,\cdots,n\}$.
+The sum above is performed over all the permutations $P$, as the permutations of integers $\{1,2,\dots,n\}$, constrained by the condition $\{P_j\geq j-1,j=2,\cdots,n\}$.
 This condition requires that in a legitimate permutation $P$, the $j$th element must be greater or equal to $j-1$.
 For example, with $n=3$, the legitimate permutations in the summand are $\{1,2,3\},\{1,3,2\},\{2,1,3\},\{3,1,2\}$.
 The permutations with $P_3=1$ are eliminated.

-The above expression is not directly applicable to the problem of multi-photon scattering via a chain of atoms because the domain of the integral over the in-coming coordinates $x_j$'s is constrained by $\theta(\xi_1\geq y_1 \geq \cdots \xi_n\geq y_n)$ and $\theta(\xi_j>y_{P_j})$.
+Unfortunately, the scattering matrix (\ref{eq:real Sm}) is not directly applicable to the problem of multi-atom scattering because the domain of the integral over the incoming coordinates $x_j$'s is constrained by $\theta(\xi_1\geq y_1 \geq \cdots \xi_n\geq y_n)$ and $\theta(\xi_j>y_{P_j})$.
 Two $\theta$ functions create a complicated, permutation-dependent integration region that is not feasible to iterative calculations for multiple atoms.
 This obstacle can be avoided by Fourier transforming the $S$-matrix element $S_{y_1\dots y_n,x_1\dots x_n}$ to momentum space $S_{p_1\dots p_n,k_1\dots k_n}$.
 This Fourier transformation is not straightforward and relies on using the special property of the $P$ permutations.
-The detail of the derivation is given in the Appendix~\ref{apx:n photon S matrix}.
+The details of the derivation is given in the Appendix~\ref{apx:n photon S matrix}.